d-krupke/AlgLab-WS2425-material/sheets/03_sat/exercises/01_k_centers/README.md

 >
 > <details>
 > <summary>Click here for a hint on implementing the optimization variant.</summary>
 >
+> Here is a guideline to help you implement the optimization part if you get
+> stuck.
+To maximize your learning, ensure you have thoroughly attempted to
+> solve it on your own before referring to this hint.
+>
 > 1. Create a sorted list of all potential objective values (distances).
 > 2. Run your heuristic to obtain an initial incumbent solution.